 Consequences of Blocked Drains to Your Home

 A clogged drain left unaddressed can wreak havoc on a home.
-Beyond being a frustrating plumbing issue, backed-up water poses serious problems if allowed to persist.
+Beyond being a frustrating plumbing issue, backed-up water poses severe problems if allowed to persist.
 Here are some of the effects of blocked drainage on your home:

 Water Damage